ivannadels/CS411-ConcertFinder/README.md

 # 411-FinalProject - Alpha Milestone
-Alpha milestone addresses progress since Tech Stack Hello World assignment and contains snapshots of code corresponding to progress.
+Alpha milestone addresses progress since Tech Stack Hello World assignment and contains video and snapshots of code corresponding to progress.
 See below for exact step to start using app.

 ## Steps to install/build/launch Concert Compass:
 1) Ensure your system has Node.js and npm installed.
 2) Pull from this repository.